jacobobryant/site/resources/public/post/2018/byucs.md

 +++
 date = "2018-01-06"
-title = "How to improve CS education at BYU" lastupdate = "2018-03-28"
+title = "How to Improve CS Education at BYU" lastupdate = "2018-03-28"
 +++